thierrymoudiki/thierrymoudiki.github.io/_posts/2020-05-15-adaopt-classifier-1.md

 ---

 `AdaOpt` is a _probabilistic_ classifier based on a mix of multivariable optimization and a _nearest neighbors_ algorithm.
 More details about it are found in [this paper](https://www.researchgate.net/publication/341409169_AdaOpt_Multivariable_optimization_for_classification).
-When reading the paper, keep in mind that the algorithm is still very new; only __time will allow to fully appreciate all its features__.
+When reading the paper, keep in mind that the algorithm is still very new; only __time will allow to fully appreciate all of its features__.
 Plus, its performance on this dataset is not an indicator of its future performance, on other datasets.

 Currently, the package containing `AdaOpt`, [`mlsauce`](https://github.com/thierrymoudiki/mlsauce), can be installed from the command line as: